Gold rates increase in Pakistan

 |Mirpur

-Pakistani currency remained under pressure against dollar and other currencies in interbank and open market on Friday.
+Pakistani currency remained stable against US dollar and other currencies in open market on Sunday.

 UAE Dirham AED moves up and stands at 79.25 whereas the Saudi Riyal currently stands at 75.25.